-A list of all the tags, with links.
+A list of all the tags used in the blog, with links.

 It seems there is a debate about tags vs folders.
 They are not mutually exclusive.
 Here is a principle I adhered to for years: